Foreman overview and concepts

 Foreman requirements

-Although TFTP protocol is not used for HTTP UEFI Booting, Foreman uses TFTP Smart Proxy API to deploy bootloader configuration.
+Although TFTP protocol is not used for HTTP UEFI Booting, Foreman uses TFTP Smart Proxy API to deploy boot loader configuration.

 For HTTP booting to work, ensure that Foreman has the following configurations: